nuno-f-monteiro/ContentPlatformInterview/README.md

 6. Clothing products have the size associated;
 7. When we retrieve products with our Rest API each product needs to contain a `FinalPrice` property;
 8. `FinalPrice = Price * Quantity + (Price * Type Tax) (Type Tax: Drink - 0,05, Food: 0,06, Clothing: 0,07)`.
+9. The API should be able to answer the following query: `Give me all the products that have stock and the final price is between 100 and 500`

+Don't know how to start?
+Open a new terminal and type: `dotnet new webapi`

 # Requirements